MrJSwotinsky/AP_Computer_Science_Principles/Unit_0_Digital_Information/Daily_Assignments/Unit_0_Assignment_04_Due_Wed_Sept_13_AP_Classroom_Practice_01_Binary_Numbers_and_2.1_Daily_Video_2.md

 ## Part 2

 1. Sign into your GitHub account and create a new folder titled, `AP_Classroom_Reflections` containing a new file titled, `AP_Classroom_Practice_Set_01_Reflection.md`.<br>*Need help creating a new folder or file?
 [Click Here](https://github.com/MrJSwotinsky/AP_Computer_Science_Principles/blob/main/Resources/How_To_Create_Folders_and_Files.md)*
 2. Click the pencil icon in the top right corner of the window to edit your file.<br>***Note:** As you edit your file, you can toggle back and forth between markdown code and a file preview by clicking the "Edit" and "Preview" buttons in the top left corner of the window.*
-3. Using markdown, add an appropriate heading to your file, specifically:
+3. Add an appropriate heading to the top of your file.https://github.com/MrJSwotinsky/AP_Computer_Science_Principles/new/main/Resources

-   * Your full name.
-   * The assignment title (AP Classroom Practice Set 1 - Reflection).
-   * Today's date.
+5.
 [Click here for a markdown cheatsheet](https://www.markdownguide.org/cheat-sheet/)

-4. For every question you answered incorrectly:
+6. For every question you answered incorrectly:
    * Copy/Paste the question prompt into your file.
    * Review your resources (e.g. feedback from AP Classroom, AP daily videos, your own notes, any other resources you have been provided) and consult with your colleagues to make sense of your mistake.
    * Explain your error.